lfdajr/voya/README.md

   }

-  public MyBean method(MyBean b)
+  public String method(MyBean b)
   {
     ...
     request.setAttribute("myVar", "<h2>Any text or object can go here</h2>");
+    request.setAttribute("object", b);
-    return b;
+    return "WEB-INF/templates/method.vm";
   }
 }

 ```

 Once the controller is done, a view with the same name (method.vm) is searched in the /templates dir.
-Whatever you return from method gets to the view as "object" variable.
+Whatever you put in the request gets to the view (templates).
 Voya uses Apache Velocity as the template engine for the view.
 So, in method.vm you'll have:

 ```
 <html>